Central NorthVille

-Central NorthVille (เซ็นทรัล นอร์ธวิลล์) (previously known as CentralPlaza Rattanathibet, Central Rattanathibet) is a shopping mall located on Rattanathibet Road in Mueang Nonthaburi District, Nonthaburi.
+Central NorthVille (เซ็นทรัล นอร์ทวิลล์) (previously known as CentralPlaza Rattanathibet, Central Rattanathibet) is a shopping mall located on Rattanathibet Road in Mueang Nonthaburi District, Nonthaburi.

 History

 Jusco Rattanathibet was established by Siam Jusco Co., Ltd in 1991 as one of biggest shopping and supermarket in Mueang Nonthaburi District.
 Just 10 years later, Central Group tenants added to the existing Jusco building on the left side, which contains Power Buy, Supersports, B2S and HomeWorks within new entire concept as Central Power Center Rattanathibet.

 Central Pattana acquired the shopping mall with land area of 48 rai for THB650 million from Siam Jusco Co., Ltd which was the largest Jusco's shopping mall in Thailand on 30 December 2003 and renamed to 'Central Rattanathibet Town Center' on 1 January 2004 and changed supermarket operator from AEON to Tops Supermarket.

 Mall renovations

 On 15 June 2005, Robinson Department Store opened new 19th branch in 7 years at 'Central Town Center'.
 Robinson Rattanathibet feature 2-story with gross floor area of 12,000 m2.

 Central Pattana finished first phase shopping mall expansion of new 25000 m2 retailing area including cinema and Robinson Department Store in September 2005.

 The shopping mall was renamed to 'CentralPlaza Rattanathibet' and finished phase 2 expansion of retailing and parking area for THB1,882 million in December 2006.

 Around 2023, it was confirmed that Central Pattana will renovated entire building from former Jusco side, resulted to demolished 33 years-building that opened since Jusco days, the new mixed-use building which still contains same anchor tenants would expected to opened in 2026.